 In addition, a manager needs to be a strong leader so they can direct vendors, help you keep board meetings on track and, if you have on-site staff, direct them to provide your community with the best service possible.

 Do Your Residents Know What to Expect From Your Property Manager?

 Residents' awareness and understanding of the role of a manager can affect how they perceive their manager.
 The most incredible manager ever won't be seen as capable if residents have expectations that are outside a manager's responsibility.

 The board is responsible for creating policies based on their vision for the community, while the management team simply executes those policies.
-However, a lot of residents mistakenly believe that the manager sets policy for the community.
+However, many residents mistakenly believe that the manager sets rules and policies for the community.
 Therefore, when they are unhappy with a policy or rule, they respond by voicing dissatisfaction with the manager.

-Sometimes residents don’t understand what they are responsible for in the community.
-Does the community pressure wash their front walkway, or is that the residents’ responsibility?
+Sometimes residents don't understand what they are responsible for in the community.
+Does the community pressure wash their front walkway, or is that the residents' responsibility?
 Is management responsible for helping with storm preparation or snow removal in their driveways?
 Who pressure washes and cleans balconies on high-rises?
-New residents need to be walked through the roles and responsibilities of everyone in the community so they have the right expectations of their management team.
-It doesn’t hurt to remind long-term residents of those responsibilities from time to time either!
+New residents need education around the roles and responsibilities of everyone in the community, so they have the right expectations of their management team, their board of directors and their neighbours.
+It doesn't hurt to remind long-term residents of those responsibilities from time to time either!

 Excellent management and exceptional service are essential to the harmony and success of your community.
 To ensure that you get what you expect, you need a manager with the proper support and the right personality.
 And, of course, you need to set the right expectations with residents about the role of management in your community.
 To learn more about what makes an excellent property manager, download our guide, Dream Team: The Key to Service Excellence, today!